SacArea-BayDeltaProjects/HydroRDITemplate/README.md

 5. Define station specific parameters.
 (GoTo>Navigation>Subroutine Section.
 "GetStartup" is the name of the proper subroutine for these changes).
 (If sidelooker mounted on right bank, FlowSign = 1.
 If sidelooker mounted on left bank, FlowSign = -1).
 Available options for SelStgPrime, SelStgSecond are: UpBeam, VMPress, PSPress, PSPress2, and WqPress.

 6. Save and Compile program, look for compilation errors (Hopefully none!).
-(Comile>Save and Compile)
+(Compile>Save and Compile)

 7. If none, load file onto datalogger.